 The vegan lifestyle is on the rise.
 And for good health, ecological and ethical reasons.
 Many people are now allergic to the word "vegan" because they fear that they will soon not be allowed to consume milk, yogurt, butter, cream or cheese.
 No more cheese?!
 You can't do that!
 The Vegans annoy!
 By the way, I personally also live vegan and do not feel that I have to do without anything.

 Oat, soy, rice and almond milk, soy yogurt, plant-based butter, vegan spray and whipped cream, and fresh, shredded and sliced almond-based cheeses fill supermarket shelves.
 And new, extremely tasty alternatives are added almost every week.
-Just give them a try before you dismiss them, as I did in the past, and make the blanket assumption that sustainability is not possible without doing without 🙂 .
+Give them a try before you dismiss them, as I did, and assume that sustainability is impossible without sacrifice 🙂 .

 Tip: Find out exactly now in a separate article, why i live vegan.